HellcatFTW/OffHandidiotmodSlotted/README.md

 - Slot is partially on top of / covered by crafting menu if it's scrolled down.

+- while holding/using the offhand item, if the player lets go of the keybind and uses their scrollwheel or number keys to change hotbar selection, it can change just before swapping is done, causing incorrect items to be swapped.

 # Planned Features:

 - Changing offhand slot texture